maysan142/WebPage/README.md

 # WebPage
-This  project is about making two web pages and link them togather
+This  project is about making two web pages and link them togather with a button